Lisa Ashford: Five Innovative Funding Tips

 4. Develop your strategy

-Promoting your investment raise to the right audiences in the right way will need a robust marketing strategy.
+Promoting your fund raise to the right audiences in the right way will need a robust marketing strategy.
 At Ethex, we work with organisations to plan great multi-channel campaigns that will reach the people most likely to invest in their offers with the right messages.

 Think carefully about the kind of investors that your offer will resonate with and remember your campaign will go through several different phases – a launch when everything is new and shiny, a middle when initial interest can lag and where you might need to give your offer more of a push and an end where activity picks up again as people look to invest ahead of the deadline.